 EMDR: I use EMDR to resolve trauma and intrusive emotional reactions.
 EMDR uses rhythmic alternating eye movement, sounds and sensations to access inner experiences and memories.
 Discovered in 1987 by Francine Shapiro, it is one of the most effective therapeutic modalities available.
 More information

 Dreamwork: I have worked with my own and other people’s dreams for 40 years.
 While appreciating the symbolic and archetypal aspects, dreams are immensely practical, providing a different and useful perspective on life issues.
-Everyone dreams at least four times a night though you may have to practice remembering them.

 To gain a clearer sense of my approach and philosophy, I suggest you read Seeking Wholeness: Insights into the Mystery of Experience.

 A therapist must be concerned only with the greatest welfare of the client.
 To that end, therapy is legally regulated in Colorado.
 To protect the client:

 - An agreed fee should be paid for a set amount of time in session